ProgrammerAL/Presentations-2024/orlando-code-camp/presentation.md

 # Config Secrets

 - Encrypted in config
+  - Encryption key stored on Pulumi servers (by default)
 - Per Stack
 - Loaded as an Output value
-- Plan-Text viewable via Pulumi CLI
+- Plain-Text viewable via Pulumi CLI
   - When signed in

 ---